one on one focus point logo

 What is the right pace?

 For body transformation and performance enhancement, the ultimate goal of each training session is to get as much quality work done as possible.
-This means progressively limiting rest between exercises and, therefore, increasing the pace of the entire workout.
+This means progressively limiting rest between exercises and increasing the overall pace of the workout.
 As your fitness increases, the amount of rest needed between sets will naturally decrease.
 Accordingly, you will accomplish more work in the same amount of time, making your time spent at the gym more efficient and effective.

 Changing the pace.